jtai/blinkytape-orb/README.md

 I stuck the [BlinkyTape controller board](http://blinkinlabs.myshopify.com/collections/frontpage/products/blinkytape-control-board) on the plastic base of the Orb with a small styrofoam riser (poor man's 3D printer) and some double-sided tape.
-The [adafruit NeoPixel 12-LED ring](https://www.adafruit.com/product/1643) easily fits on the plastic base and in the hole in the bottom of the orb.
-It rests on slightly higher styrofoam risers, above the controller board.
+The [adafruit NeoPixel 12-LED ring](https://www.adafruit.com/product/1643) easily fits on the plastic base and in the hole in the bottom of the glass part of the orb.
+The ring rests on slightly higher styrofoam risers, above the controller board.
 I got the JST connector version of the controller board, snipped off the connector, and soldered the wires directly to the NeoPixel ring.
-The glass orb simply rests on the plastic base as there isn't anything for the base to screw into anymore.
+The glass orb simply rests on the plastic base since there isn't anything for the base to screw into anymore.
 (The wires kind of help keep the base attached to the glass.)
 I considered getting a NeoPixel 7-LED jewel to sit in the center of the ring, but the 12 LEDs are plenty bright even in daylight.

 ![Hardware, Side View](https://raw.githubusercontent.com/jtai/blinkytape-orb/master/hardware/photos/hardware-side.jpg)
 ![Hardware, Top View](https://raw.githubusercontent.com/jtai/blinkytape-orb/master/hardware/photos/hardware-top.jpg)